Hylozoic/babel-plugin-remove-stylename/README.md

 # babel-plugin-remove-stylename

 Don't care about CSS modules in your tests?
-Sick of React warnings Ignore `styleName` props in your tests the brute force way: by removing them with the transpiler!
+Sick of React warnings?
+Ignore `styleName` props in your tests the brute force way: by removing them with the transpiler!

 ## Install